SharmaGanes/Lister-Procedures/src/pages/index.md

 description: Mark Schemes as developed by Lister Clinical Skills Team
 ---

-All content is a derivative of the hardwork of Miss Stephanie Smith, Miss Carly Toll and the amazing undergraduate team at Lister Hospital who have put together a set of clinical skills mark schemes for medical students.
+All content is a copy of the Lister Procedure Mark Schemes, thanks to the hardwork of Miss Stephanie Smith, Miss Carly Toll, and the incredible undergraduate team at Lister Hospital.
 Topics covered are listed below. {% .test %}

 {% quick-links %}